chrisgoringe/cg-controller/README.md

 ### Settings

-In the main settings menu are a few things you can tweak - hiding control_after_generate, a keyboard shortcut to show or hide the Controller, and settings to control how you can interact with the sliders.
+In the main settings menu are a few things you can tweak such as:

+- hiding control_after_generate
+- keyboard shortcut to show or hide the Controller
+- settings to control how you can interact with the sliders
+- option to hide filename extensions

 There's also a debug setting that I might ask you to use if you report a problem!